ntop/PF_RING/doc/rss.rst

 There are cases where RSS cannot be used for traffic load-balancing, because:

 - it is not always available (e.g. if you are not using an Intel adapter)
-- sometimes is not flexible enough (e.g. when a custom distribution function is needed)
+- for some use case it is not flexible enough and a custom distribution function is needed (e.g. tunneled traffic like GTP)
 - when the same traffic needs to be delivered to different application, but we are using ZC that locks the network interface (we cannot have multiple applications capturing traffic from the same interface at the same time)
 - when the same traffic needs to be delivered to different application, but we need a different number of streams per application (e.g. we want to load-balance traffic to 4 nProbe instances for Netflow generation, and 1 n2disk instance for traffic recording)

-In the above situations, RSS can be replaced by software distribution using ZC, either writing a custom application on top of the ZC API, or leveraging on the 'zbalance_ipc' application distributed with PF_RING. zbalance_ipc is a process that can be used for capturing traffic from one or more interfaces, and load-balancing packets to multiple consumer processes.
+In the above situations, RSS can be replaced by software distribution using ZC, either writing a custom application on top of the ZC API, or leveraging on the *zbalance_ipc* application distributed with PF_RING. *zbalance_ipc* is a process that can be used for capturing traffic from one or more interfaces, and load-balancing packets to multiple consumer processes.
-Please note that in order to use zbalance_ipc, RSS should be disabled.
+Please note that in order to use *zbalance_ipc*, RSS should be disabled.

 Example of traffic aggregation from 2 interfaces, and load-balancing to 2 processes using an IP-based hash: